 However, BT Group's P/E ratio is best considered in relation to those of others within the telecom services industry or those of similar companies.

-BT Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 4.5457.
-Higher PEG ratios such as this can be interpreted as meaning the shares offer worse value given the current rate of growth, or may anticipate an acceleration in growth.
+BT Group's "price/earnings-to-growth ratio" can be calculated by dividing its P/E ratio by its growth – to give 2.0057.
+A PEG ratio over 1 can be interpreted as meaning shares are overvalued at the current rate of growth, or may anticipate an acceleration in growth.